ratschlab/immunopepper/README.md

 Please add `modules` folder in [`spladder`](https://github.com/ratschlab/spladder/tree/development/python) repo on the same level with `main_immuno`.
 The packages is needed when loading the splicegraph.

+### update 07/10/2018
+1. Update the docstring for all the functions in main modules.
+2. Remove obsolet functions.

+##### Future work
+1. Write unit tests.
+(All ready marked as todo)

 ### update 01/10/2018
 1. Add new feature to create kmer peptide output.
 Add a new option `kmer` to the argument.
 When a positive integer is set to `kmer`, kmer output will outputted to `${mutation_mode}_kmer.txt`